bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ### Camera Zoom FX

 Camera Zoom FX is another one of the older camera apps for android.
-It's kind of mix of simple and serious.
+It's kind of a mix of simple and serious.
 It has controls for things like ISO, shutter speed, exposure, and more.
 There are also filters, HDR mode, various photo modes, and more.
 There are also a few plugins that add even more features.

 It does have more features than most manual camera apps.
 You can try it for free before paying $3.49 for the pro version.